Snow & Ice Control

 Union Grove Public Works strives to remove snow and ice in an expeditious and orderly manner.
-During a storm, main streets receive priority and are salted and/or plowed first.
+During a storm, main streets and school zones receive priority and are salted and/or plowed first.
 Residential streets are started after, and maintained in conjunction with, the main streets.
 As salt inventory permits, salt is applied to these streets at each intersection and on hills and curves.
 Plowing is provided to keep these streets passable to normal vehicular traffic.
-Please keep the following regulations in mind to help maintain safety in the community during snowy and icy conditions.

 No person shall use the public streets or any other public property as a place for disposal of snow from private property.
 Pushing, dumping, blowing, throwing, or otherwise transferring snow from private property to a public street or any other public property is prohibited.
 Provisions of this section shall not apply to snow removal under the direction of the Department of Public Works by Village Employees or contractors performing work under contract with the Village.
 If the occupant, owner, or person acting on behalf of the occupant or owner does not comply with this section, the Village may cause the work to remove the snow to be done and the expense billed to the owner, occupant, or person in charge utilizing the procedure.